Aspen Skiing Co. expects to lose most international business this winter

 Aspen and Vail are among resorts that have successfully lured international travelers in the past.
 However, international business plays an important role for the U.S. ski industry overall.
 A report for the National Ski Areas Association after the 2018-19 season showed that resorts in the Rocky Mountain Region pulled in 1.8% of their skier visits from Canada and 3.1% from other international markets that season.
 That’s potentially a loss of 5% of the market.

-Alterra Mountain Co., a sister company to Aspen Skiing Co., anticipates a “significant decline in volume from all major international markets” for 2020-21, according to Kristin Rust, director of public relations.
+Alterra Mountain Co., a sister company to Aspen Skiing Co., anticipates a “significant decline in volume from all major international markets” for 2020-21, according to Kristin Rust, vice president, communications.

 “We do believe that will be back, thanks to years of investment, so we look to stay present in-market, but with a focus on 21-22,” Rust said.